Advertising

 One -site interviews will usually take place in week 8 after the call closes and will last for at least 4 days.
 It is expected that all recruiting PIs are available the FULL week of on-site visits.

-On Day 1, shortlisted candidates are interviewed in parallel sessions by panels of examiners, each consisting of 3-4 PIs, but not necessarily the recruiting PIs interested in hiring the candidate, to provide an unbiased evaluation.
+On Day 1, shortlisted candidates are individually interviewed in parallel sessions by a panel of examiners, each consisting of 3-4 PIs (but not necessarily the recruiting PIs interested in hiring the candidate), to provide an unbiased evaluation.
 Recommendation committee members will be also part of the interviewing panels.

 On Day 2-5, candidates have their one-to-one interviews with recruiting PIs, along with lab tours organised by recruiting labs.

 Candidates will be asked to rank their preferred host labs after their visit.
 Recruiting PIs will do the same for their preferred candidates.
-The highest-ranked PI may then make an offer to the candidate.
+The PI ranked highest by the candidate may then make an offer to the candidate.
 If several offers are made to the same candidate, the candidate has the ultimate decision to choose the PI.

 The PhD school will contribute to the expenses to a set limit (to be communicated at the shortlisting meeting) based on 4 nights’ accommodation at the Geneva Youth Hostel + contribution to travel expenses.